Skip to main content

 5. Track ownership and progress in Kanban.

-Mentions And Shared Conversation
+Mentions And Shared Channels

 • No @mention: message is team-wide and the leader should respond first.